yktoo/yktoo.com/content/blog/posts/0243/index.en.md

 ## Preface {#preface}

-As soon as we've {{< a "0234" "moved into our new house" >}} I've started thinking of a television that would match the new interiors of the living room.
+As soon as we've [moved into our new house](0234) I've started thinking of a television that would match the new interiors of the living room.
 I'm a big fan of functional minimalism if it comes to design, so the envisioned layout was as follows: TV hung on the wall and a couch against the opposite wall.
 However, as the living room is five metres wide, the screen had to be at least 60-65 inch.

 I've immediately discarded all the *curved* models since they look clumsy on the wall.